 Kaplan Pre-Entrance Exam Information

-If you do not meet the program prerequisites, it is not advisable for you to take the pre-admission exam.
+If you do not meet the program prerequisites and cannot complete them prior to the deadline, it is not advisable for you to take the pre-admission exam.
 Please contact Stacy Green at email@example.com for advice.

 All Nursing applicants will be required to take the Kaplan computerized entrance exam at a cost of $20 (payable at exam time).
 This exam is a 91 question, online, multiple-choice exam that evaluates the basic reading, math, writing, science and critical thinking skills of candidates seeking entry into a nursing program leading to RN licensure.
 Total testing time is up to 165 minutes.
 There are four separately-timed sections: